-The Imagination Movers make an ideal subject for a transition into doing more "capsule" sized posts, because I'm not all that familiar with them or their music, so there can't really be all that much for me to write about.
-The Movers are a four piece kids' music band from New Orleans and they have a new show on Playhouse Disney.
+The Imagination Movers are a four-piece band from New Orleans, and they make an ideal subject for a transition into doing more "capsule" sized posts, because I'm not all that familiar with them or their music, so there can't really be all that much for me to write about.
+I had been aware of them vaguely for a few years and liked the few song clips of theirs that I had come across online here and there, but I didn't really have a lot to go on until seeing their new show on Playhouse Disney.
 We decided to check it out when it debuted and it's quickly becoming a favorite of my girls and I think it's a really fun show, too.

 The Mover guys have a lot of charm and do a great job acting and performing on the show, and the show itself exudes the light comic feel of The Monkees.
-There's not an over abundance of humor, but there definitely are some comic moments throughout every show, which automatically jumps it ahead of The Wiggles TV shows and videos.
+There's not an abundance of humor, but there definitely are some comic moments throughout every show, which automatically jumps it ahead of The Wiggles TV shows and videos.
 I've always been a fan of The Wiggles' music, but the content of their shows and videos have seemed lacking to me in terms of comedy.
 Sure, they're geared toward very young kids, but other shows like Sesame Street always found ways to appeal to that same age group with a lot more comedy included (meaning both kids comedy and adult comedy).
-The Imagination Movers have a similar appeal as The Wiggles, though they are probably aimed more toward preschool and lower elementary aged kids.
+The Imagination Movers have a similar appeal as The Wiggles, though they are probably aimed more toward preschool and lower elementary aged kids, as opposed to the toddlers that The Wiggles are probably a better target for.

-The show depicts the Movers (Scott, Smitty, Rich and Dave), their puppet friend, Warehouse Mouse, and their (well characterized) boring neighbor Knit Knot and his niece, Nina, as they try to solve various problems using basic problem solving and imagination (a subject I've always been very interested in).
+The show depicts the Movers (Scott, Smitty, Rich and Dave), their puppet friend, Warehouse Mouse, and their (well characterized) boring neighbor Knit Knots and his niece, Nina, as they try to solve various problems using basic problem solving and imagination (a subject I've always been very interested in).
 And though I've only seen a few episodes, I've already been hooked on their music from the show.
 It's very straightforward pop and rock, with a little funk and not-too-terribly-bad-for-kind-of-dorky-white-guys rapping thrown in, and the hooks are quite strong and memorable.
-There's a vibrancy and fun to their sound that reminds me of bands like BNL and the Mighty Mighty Bosstones.
-My favorite songs so far include the opening "Imagination Movers" theme song (don't you miss theme songs on TV shows??), the bouncy "Jump Up" and the upbeat countrified "7 Days a Week".
+There's a vibrancy and fun to their sound that reminds me of bands like BNL and the Mighty Mighty Bosstones, as well as some funk-rap akin to the Red Hot Chili Peppers.
+My favorite songs so far include the opening "Imagination Movers" theme song (don't you miss theme songs on TV shows??), the rockabilly-esque "Brainstorm" anthem, the super catchy and bouncy "Jump Up" and the upbeat countrified "7 Days a Week".

 Now that I've been introduced to the Imagination Movers through their TV show, I look forward to hearing more of their great music.
 I hope the show is a big success for them!